Shawn Phillip

 What is a Split Squat?

-A split squat is a stationary lower-body exercise that mimics the lunge movement pattern but with one foot fixed in place.
+A split squat is a stationary lower-body exercise performed in a split stance, which mimics the lunge movement pattern but with one foot fixed in place.
 It primarily targets the quadriceps, hamstrings, glutes, and calf muscles, with additional activation of the core and stabilizing muscles.
-Split squats are ideal for addressing muscle imbalances and asymmetries, as each leg works independently.

 How Split Squat Muscles Worked?